kyma-incubator/compass/docs/investigations/simplify-api-usage/simplify-api-usage.md

 * API doesn't get much bigger(only one query)

 **Cons**
-* consumer has to make an additional call to get its ID for other GraphQL operations.
+* Application / Runtime has to make an additional call to get its ID for other GraphQL operations.

 However, it is not such a big issue considering the fact that in the case that integration system or user for example wants to update application, that query won't be used because it has to provide ID of the application explicitly.
 The only consumer of that method would be an Application at the moment.
 If there is a library for performing GraphQL queries, the overhead of performing additional query would not be too big.